pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 If we would only do the pre-configuration of WordPress, using the previous script, our CMS will have the essential data and info to be working properly, but the website itself would not be displayable yet.
 In that scenario, once the container is built and running, the first time we open our domain in a browser we would be welcomed by WordPress Installation Wizard -the installation page- that would ask us to set some info, such as admin email, site title, etc.

 This is not totally wrong, we could set the page the first time in this manner, but it is forbidden by the subject...
-So, let's do the same with a script that will be executed in the building of the image itself, which will automate the installation of WordPress and setup of necessary services.
+So, let's do the same with a script that will be executed first thing as soon as the container is up and running, and which will automate the installation of WordPress and setup of necessary services.

 The main steps of the script:
-- Check for WP-CLI: The script first checks if WP-CLI (/usr/local/bin/wp) is already installed.
-- Download and Install WP-CLI: If WP-CLI is not found, it downloads and installs it.
+- Checks that all necesary pre-requisites are properly installed (wp-cli, wordpress itself, php, database...)
+If not, we will get error messages showing what has failed. **Hopefully, we won't need this, but if we do, these debug prints may be helpful.**
+- Wait for database to be ready with a sleep/try loop.
+Again, another protection just in case, we should not have this problem, as the container itself waits for mariadb to be healthy before starting.
-- Install WordPress: It uses WP-CLI to install WordPress, specifying configurations such as the site URL, admin - credentials, and WordPress path.
+- Use WP-CLI to install WordPress, specifying configurations such as the site URL, admin - credentials, and WordPress path.
-- Create a WordPress User: It creates a new user with a specified role and credentials.
+- Create a new WordPress User with a specified role and credentials.

-Here is an example of a script to this, with explaining comments:
+Here is an example of a script to do all of this:

 ```
 #!/bin/sh

-# Check if WP-CLI is already installed by verifying the existence of /usr/local/bin/wp
+# Verify WP-CLI is installed
-if [ ! -f "/usr/local/bin/wp" ]; then  # If the file /usr/local/bin/wp does not exist

-    # Download the WP-CLI (WordPress Command Line Interface) PHAR file from GitHub and save it to /usr/local/bin/wp
-    wget -O /usr/local/bin/wp https://github.com/wp-cli/builds/raw/gh-pages/phar/wp-cli-release.phar

-    # Make the downloaded wp-cli file executable by changing its permissions
-    chmod +x /usr/local/bin/wp

-    # Install WordPress using WP-CLI with various configuration options:
-    # - --allow-root allows the root user to run the WP-CLI commands
-    # - --url=$DOMAIN_NAME sets the site URL to the value of the DOMAIN_NAME environment variable
-    # - --title="pgomez-r inception" sets the site title to "pgomez-r inception"
-    # - --admin_user=$DB_USER uses the DB_USER environment variable for the admin username
-    # - --admin_password=$DB_PASS uses the DB_PASS environment variable for the admin password
-    # - --admin_email="yourmail@gmail.com" sets the admin email address
-    # - --path="/var/www/html" specifies the directory where WordPress should be installed (default web directory)
-    wp core install --allow-root --url=$DOMAIN_NAME --title="your_login inception site" --admin_user=$DB_USER --admin_password=$DB_PASS --admin_email="yourmail.11@gmail.com" --path="/var/www/html"

-    # Create a new WordPress user using WP-CLI:
-    # - $WP_USER is the environment variable containing the desired username for the new user
-    # - guest@example.com is the email address for the new user
-    # - --role=author assigns the "author" role to the new user, which allows them to write and publish posts
-    # - --user_pass=$WP_PASS sets the password for the new user (from the WP_PASS environment variable)
-    # - --allow-root allows the root user to run this command
-    wp user create $WP_USER guest@example.com --role=author --user_pass=$WP_PASS --allow-root
+if ! command -v wp > /dev/null 2>&1; then
+    echo "Error: WP-CLI (wp command) is not installed"
+    exit 1
 fi

+# Verify WordPress files exist
+if [ ! -f /var/www/html/wp-config.php ]; then
+    echo "Error: WordPress files not found in /var/www/html"
+    exit 1
+fi

+# Check if PHP is installed
+if ! command -v php > /dev/null 2>&1; then
+    echo "PHP is not installed.
+Exiting."
+    exit 1
+fi

+# Wait for MariaDB to be ready
+MAX_RETRIES=5
+RETRY_COUNT=0
+until mysql -h mariadb -u"${DB_USER}" -p"${DB_PASS}" -e "USE ${DB_NAME};" 2>/dev/null; do
+    RETRY_COUNT=$((RETRY_COUNT+1))
+    if [ $RETRY_COUNT -ge $MAX_RETRIES ]; then
+        echo "Error: Could not connect to MariaDB after $MAX_RETRIES attempts"
+        echo "Trying command: mysql -h mariadb -u${DB_USER} -p[hidden] -e \"USE ${DB_NAME};\""
+        mysql -h mariadb -u"${DB_USER}" -p"${DB_PASS}" -e "USE ${DB_NAME};"
+        exit 1
+    fi
+    echo "Waiting for MariaDB... (attempt $RETRY_COUNT/$MAX_RETRIES)"
+    sleep 5
+done

+echo "Database ready.
+Proceeding with WordPress setup..."

+# Run WordPress CLI commands
+wp core install --allow-root \
+    --url="$DOMAIN_NAME" \
+    --title="pgomez-r inception" \
+    --admin_user="$DB_USER" \
+    --admin_password="$DB_PASS" \
+    --admin_email="pedrogruz.11@gmail.com" \
+    --path="/var/www/html"
+if [ $? -ne 0 ]; then
+    echo "Error: wp core install failed."
+    exit 1
+fi

+#Create WordPress second user (not admin)
+wp user create "$WP_USER" "guest@example.com" \
+    --role=author \
+    --user_pass="$WP_PASS" \
+    --allow-root
+if [ $? -ne 0 ]; then
+    echo "Error: wp second user create failed."
+    exit 1
+fi

+echo "WordPress setup completed successfully."

 ```